aashwinr/simplified-md-to-html/README.md

 - `./simplemdconverter <source_file> <converted_html_file>`

 > ## Compilation Instructions
-- Use the provided `CMakeLists.txt` file to generate an executible.
+- Use the provided `CMakeLists.txt` file to generate a makefile.